 The student must keep a contemporaneous journal of activities during the externship.
-It should be in narrative form and must be uploaded to the student's folder on M+Box according to the published schedule.
-These reports should include:
+It should be in narrative form and should include:

 - A description of the student's daily work, including the nature of the projects worked on and the student's role in the projects and special assignments.